 I’m sure you’ve heard the phrase “when life gives you lemons, make lemonade” before.
 But lemons are good for so much more than lemons!
-Afterall, why not make lemon pie!
-If you have an abundance of lemons, and want to try your hand at fermenting them to add to your recipes, don’t miss this post.
+After all, why not make lemon pie!
+If you have an abundance of lemons and want to try your hand at fermenting them, try this recipe for preserved lemons in your kitchen.

 Posted by Chris

 Salted preserved lemons taste like fresh lemons, only more intense.
 When you eat them like a pickle the lemon flavor bursts in your mouth.
 You can squeeze them over fish or tuck one inside the cavity of a chicken before you roast it.
 This is the best way to preserve the lemon harvest.
 Don’t skimp on the salt.
 It’s the salt that preserves them and keeps them from molding before they are finished fermenting.

 Keep the lemons fully submerged using the glass weight in the Fermentools kit and you’ll have a perfect batch.
 And when you see how quickly you can prepare a batch, you’ll always have a jar in your fridge.

 • 3 lbs of organic lemons, about 10 to 12